Dicastery for the Eastern Churches: History

+Revitalized by Pope Benedict XIV, in 1756 the Congregation reached the publication of the authorized version of the Greek euchologion, with the bull Ex quo primum of March 1, 1756.
+The Congregation was no longer active until the beginning of the 19th century, when it was re-established under the authority of Cardinal Lorenzo Litta on June 30, 1816.

-On 6 January 1862, Pope Pius IX established the Congregatio de Propaganda Fide pro negotiis ritus orientalis, a section of the Congregation for the Propagation of the Faith "for the affairs of the Oriental Rite", with the apostolic constitution Romani Pontifici.
+On 6 January 1862, Pope Pius IX suppressed this congregation and established the Congregatio de Propaganda Fide pro negotiis ritus orientalis, a section of the Congregation for the Propagation of the Faith "for the affairs of the Oriental Rite", with the apostolic constitution Romani Pontifici.
 Pope Benedict XV declared it independent on 1 May 1917 with the motu proprio Dei providentis and named it the Congregatio pro Ecclesia Orientali (Congregation for the Eastern Church).
 It was presided over by the pope and a cardinal filled the role of Secretary.
 There were also councillors, chosen from among the more distinguished clergy and those experienced in issues affecting these churches.
 Pope Paul VI changed its name by adopting the plural Congregatio pro Ecclesiis Orientalibus (Congregation for Eastern Churches) with the apostolic constitution Regimini Ecclesiae Universae of 15 August 1967, reflecting the major decree Orientalium Ecclesiarum of the Second Vatican Council.
 Pope Francis, with his apostolic constitution Praedicate evangelium, which took effect on 5 June 2022, changed its name to the Dicastery for the Eastern Churches.

 The current prefect of the dicastery is Claudio Gugerotti.
 The secretary is Michel Jalakh.
 The undersecretary is Flavio Pace.
 Two are clerics of the Latin Church with Jalakh being a Maronite.